S3-working-group/s3-practical-guide/content/src/building-organizations/delegate-influence.md

 ## Delegate Influence

-Decentralize power to influence within defined constraints.
-Enable people to decide and act for themselves in response to organizational drivers.
+**Distribute the power to influence, to enable people to decide and act for themselves within defined constraints.**

-The delegator supports people in delivering value by:
+A delegator can support delegatees to deliver value by:

-- defining domains of accountability and autonomy clearly
+-   Clearly defining domains of autonomy and accountability
-- ensuring ongoing learning and development
+-   Ensuring there are opportunities for learning and development
-- providing support as needed
+-   Providing support if required

 Adjust constraints incrementally, considering capabilities, reliability and outcome.

-Decentralize as much as possible, retain as much influence as necessary.
+Decentralize as much as possible, and retain as much influence as necessary.